HannahMarlowe/streaming-twitter-demo/README.md

 In the first option, we will use our SageMaker notebook to create the Athena tables.

-Go back to the SageMaker notebook and open the "athena_queryes.ipynb" notebook file.
+Go back to the SageMaker notebook and open the "athena_queries.ipynb" notebook file.

 ![Athena Notebook](https://github.com/HannahMarlowe/streaming-twitter-demo/blob/master/imgs/athena-notebook1.png)
 This notebook will walk you through creating and querying Amazon Athena tables against the data directly in S3.